Syllabus for ENS-360

 Your answers should be thoughtful and complete, and may include references to the textbook or to outside sources.

 You are required to take one (1) proctored online examination: a midterm exam.
 For the midterm, you are required to use the University's Online Proctor Service (OPS).
 Please refer to the "Examinations and Proctors" section of the Online Student Handbook (see General Information area of the course Web site) for further information about scheduling and taking online exams and for all exam policies and procedures.
 You are strongly advised to schedule your exam within the first week of the semester.

 You are required to take a proctored midterm examination.
 The exam is two and a half hours long and covers material in Modules 1 through 3.
 The exam consists of two essay questions.
 For each essay, you will be asked to formulate a thesis and defend your position by synthesizing and evaluating what you have learned in your coursework.

 Both essays on the exam will be graded using a rubric.
 You can view the rubric at any time by navigating to the Examinations section of the course Web site.

-During the exam, you may use any of the books you were required to purchase for the course as well as any notes you have made.
+The exam is open book and open notes; the e-text can be accessed via the online exam.
 No other materials will be permitted.
 If you have specific questions about the exam, please contact your mentor at least a week in advance of the scheduled test.